Skip to main content

 About Josette Robertson and Joan Johnston Family Foundation

 The Josette Robertson and Joan Johnston Family Foundation carries on a hundred-year tradition of philanthropy rooted in the vision of our much-loved ancestor, Senator Lawrence A Wilson.
-They are passionate about supporting research in regenerative medicine, about planting “Tiny Forests” in urban settings, and about supporting women entrepreneurs.
+We are passionate about supporting research in regenerative medicine, about planting “Tiny Forests” in urban settings, and about supporting women entrepreneurs.

 For more information, contact: